 Lack of capital (or knowledge of scholarship opportunities) is one of the major reasons black students are not going abroad.
 Many believe that you have to pay out-of-pocket or apply for distinguished scholarships like the Benjamin A. Gilman International Scholarship Program or the Fulbright Scholarship that are fully funded but very competitive.
 There are other scholarships and financial aid out there to help pay for their international education.
 Although it is understandable that even with partial scholarships, it is still a hassle to cover the remaining balance or to get the initial requirements for a passport, visa or plane ticket.
 This is where familial support tends to be a challenge.

 If any black family is like mine, they are overly protective and full of questions about the destination and potential dangers that come with foreign nations.
 Due to their limited (or zero) experience traveling abroad, they are forced to rely on overly exaggerated media coverage.
-For me, my family tried desperately dissuade me from going to China based on potential racism and events that were occurring in nearby countries.
+For me, my family tried desperately dissuade me from studying abroad in Shanghai based on potential racism and events that were occurring in nearby countries.
 Although I thought the concept of racial prejudice was preposterous, the thought of coming into conflicts regarding the political landscape and international issues was a bit troubling.
 But I prayed and went anyway!
 I tell potential black study or internship abroad students all the time that racism isn’t a hot topic in most countries as it is in the U.S. and should not be the only reason you forgo an opportunity like this.